Overthorpe, Double Bay: Sir John Hay

 Sir John Hay (1816-1892), pastoralist and politician, was born on 22 June 1816 at Little Ythsie, Aberdeenshire, Scotland, son of John Hay, farmer, and his wife Jean, née Mair.
-Educated at King's College, University of Aberdeen (M.A., 1834), he studied law in Edinburgh but abandoned it.
+Educated at King's College, Aberdeen (M.A., 1834), he studied law in Edinburgh but abandoned it.
 In 1838 he married Mary, née Chalmers.
 They arrived in Sydney on 1 July in the Amelia Thompson, and soon settled at Welaregang on the Upper Murray.
 In partnership with his brother-in-law, James Chalmers, he was a very successful squatter.
 In 1840 Philip Gidley King arranged for Strzelecki to visit Welaregang and wrote to Hay: "I fancy your zeal for such excursions will induce you to accompany him".

 Active in local affairs, Hay strongly opposed border duties on goods crossing the Murray River.
 In 1856 he was elected as "a conservative and squatting representative" for the Murrumbidgee to the first New South Wales Legislative Assembly.
 He carried a motion of no confidence against Charles Cowper's first ministry and attacked the legality of appointing James Martin attorney-general.
 Hay declined to form a ministry himself and recommended (Sir) Henry Parker, whom he joined as secretary of lands and works in 1856–1857.
 His squatter-oriented land bill was stillborn but in 1857-59 he retained his seat and in 1859 won the Murray.
 In 1860 he strongly opposed (Sir) John Robertson's land bills and carried his amendment to ensure survey before selection.
 At the ensuing general election he was one of Robertson's few opponents to be re-elected.